 2-in-1 Baby Be Mine Nursing Nightgown ~ $19- $29

 This super cute nightie comes in several colors and patterns (seriously – this is not your typical nursing nightgown!).
 Reviewers love that it’s stylish, comfortable and practical (easy to nurse in).

 One option is to purchase regular high-waisted underwear (just make sure the elastic reaches above your c-section incision), but there are some panties that are made especially for c-section mamas.
 If you want to go that route, here are some solid choices:

 *Let me start by saying your tummy will not be this flat right after your c-section, ha!!!
 It takes time for everything to decompress.

 If high-waist granny panties aren’t your thing, these beauties may be more up your alley.
 They look more like lingerie than postpartum panties, are super soft, stretchy, and sit well above your incision.
 The wide crotch area will fit your post-delivery pads.
 I’ve worn these well into the first year, haha.

 These can be worn immediately following your c-section.
 What’s cool about the C-Panty is that it has a medical-grade silicone panel that goes over your incision site for extra comfort and healing.
 In addition, the compression supposedly helps reduce swelling, supports weakened muscles (due to pregnancy and surgery), and may even help slim your postpartum pooch (again, ha!).

-Yeah, that’s right: basketball shorts.
+Believe this: basketball shorts are amazing after a c-section.
 Short of stealing your husband’s underwear, these make for great post c-section attire because the loose waistband won’t rub against or irritate your incision.
 Here are two easy options:

-If you prefer a brand name, these will do nicely — they’re comfortable and won’t rub against your incision.
+These simple shorts will do nicely for you — they’re comfortable and won’t rub against your incision.